Blosc/blogsite/pages/blosc-in-depth.rst

 .. .. template: story.tmpl

-Blosc is a high-performance compressor that has been optimized for binary data.
+Blosc2 is a high-performance compressors that has been optimized for binary data.
 Its design allows for faster transmission of data to the processor cache than the traditional, non-compressed, direct memory fetch approach through an `memcpy()` OS call.
 This can be useful not only in reducing the size of large datasets, but also in accelerating I/O, be either on-disk or in-memory (both are supported).

 Watch this introductory video to learn more about the main features of Blosc: